Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Approach

 \subsection{Multi-Task Training}

-A model trained solely to perform query-modulated detection is not suitable as a stand-alone replacement of a standard object detector.
-The main reason, as demonstrated in Section~\ref{sec:single_task_query_modulated_detector}, is that the model is trained only using queries for objects actually present in the image.
+A model trained solely to perform query-modulated detection is not suitable as a stand-alone replacement of a standard object detector (see Sec.~\ref{sec:single_task_query_modulated_detector}).
+The main reason is that the model is trained only using queries for objects actually present in the image.
 For example, when presented with an image not containing the queried label, the modulated feature maps may ``hallucinate'' the desired object, returning high-confidence boxes on unrelated objects.
 To address the above issue, we introduce a new multi-task training strategy.
 Specifically, for each training image we randomly switch, with a given task switching ratio, between: \begin{enumerate} \item Query-modulated detection.
 Using a query synthesized and encoded as described in~\ref{sec:synthetic_query_generation}. \item Standard object detection.
-In this case the model is provided the fixed $[1, 1, 1,\ldots , 1]$ query, activating all labels regardless of the image groundtruth. \end{enumerate} We call this model the \textit{Query-Modulated object Detector (QMD)}, as it is able to operate both as a query-modulated localizer, and as a standard detector.
-Its architecture is depicted in Fig.~\ref{fig:multi_task_approach}.
-Experimental results are provided in Sec.~\ref{sec:experiments_multi_class_query_modulated_detector}, while the effects of using different task switching ratios during training are analyzed in Sec.~\ref{sec:multi_task_det_ratio}.
+In this case the model is provided the fixed $[1, 1, 1,\ldots , 1]$ query, activating all labels regardless of the image groundtruth. \end{enumerate} We call this approach the \textit{Query-Modulated object Detector (QMD)}.
+The full architecture is depicted in Fig.~\ref{fig:multi_task_approach}.
+Experimental results are provided in Sec.~\ref{sec:experiments}.